 Note that when we use "men" and "women" we are referring to the sex you were assigned at birth.

 Breast cancer risk

 Women with an mutation have an increased risk of breast cancer.
 The estimated lifetime risk of breast cancer is as high as 40 percent.
-A woman's risk may vary depending on her specific mutation.

 Pancreatic cancer risk